Hunter Biden makes a surprise appearance at his own contempt hearing

 "What are you afraid of?"
 Mace added.

-Hunter Biden sat in with his lawyer observing the hearing and disrupted the legislative process not by speaking to the committee but walking out of the hearing room just as Representative Marjorie Taylor Green was given time to speak.
-Green previously displayed nude photos of the president's son in a hearing and responded to his departure by calling him a "coward.
+Hunter Biden sat in with his lawyer observing the hearing and disrupted the legislative process not by speaking to the committee but walking out of the hearing room just as Rep. Marjorie Taylor Greene of Georgia was given time to speak.
+Greene previously displayed nude photos of the president's son in a hearing and responded to his departure by calling him a "coward.

 In a separate statement, Lowell accused Republicans of targeting his client as a surrogate for attacking the president.